|

 York are vague until 1779 when the Shakers once again surface in contemporary records as landholders in Niskeyuna, New York which is now known

+as Watervliet.
 May 19, 1780, known as the Dark

 Day due to the fact that the sun reportedly did not shine, most likely caused by smoke from a fire, marks the day of the first